madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 calling `nub`, `==` behaves as if it is set equality.

-If you want to sound smart explaining all of this and reduce the size of your audience to a group of people who would understand this without you mentionning anyway, you can just say the following.
+If you want to sound smart explaining all of this and reduce the size of your audience to a group of people who would understand this without you mentioning anyway, you can just say the following.
 We have a non-empty finite lattice which means it is complete and [Knaster-Tarski theorem](https://en.wikipedia.org/wiki/Knaster–Tarski_theorem) (which is a very